Vincenzo Manno

-Vincenzo Antonio Manno (born January 19, 1949 in Cleveland, Ohio - died May 9/10, 2018 in Bergamo) was an American tenor opera singer and voice teacher.
+Vincenzo Antonio Manno (January 19, 1949, Cleveland, Ohio – May 9/10, 2018, Bergamo) was an American tenor opera singer and voice teacher.
 He was of Italian descent.

 Education

 He completed his music studies in 1970 at Oberlin College under the tutelage of Richard Miller having previously studied with John Shurtleff and Burton Garlinghouse while attending the Cleveland Music School Settlement and summer courses with Josephine Antoine at Chautauqua and Eleanor Steber at the Cleveland Institute of Music in Cleveland, Ohio.
 Thanks to a Fulbright fellowship, Manno continued his studies at The Academy of Santa Cecilia in Rome with Maestro Gennaro D'Angelo and at Giuseppe Verdi Conservatory in Milan, with Maestro Ettore Campogalliani.
 His private studies in Milan continued with Dr. Otto Mueller.
 After Dr. Mueller's death, Manno was accepted into the private singing school directed by Professor Dennis Hall in Bern, Switzerland.
 Professor Hall remained Manno's voice teacher and mentor until Hall's death in 2004.